1. HOME

 The final answer is in the hands of your fellow students.
 It's entirely their decision.

-Writing a student council speech step by step
+How to write a great student council speech

 Image - colored hands waving in affirmation.
 The word "YES" superimposed over image.